speculatrix/live_interface_stats/README.md

 ## client side

-The "sparklines" javascript was adapted to grab values from the web site, and makes a scrolling graph.
+The "sparklines" javascript was adapted to grab values from a web site, and make scrolling graphs.

-In this demo, the values are network traffic readings of bytes and packets, found by using snmp to get the interface metrics on the localhost.
+In this values are network traffic readings of bytes and packets, found by using snmp to get the interface metrics on the localhost.
 There's no reason why the background process needs to find the stats for the localhost, it could be a router, switch or